Casein Allergy: Symptoms and Signs

 It’s important to note that not all people who are allergic to casein will have the same reactions.
 Some people may only experience the mild symptoms, while others may have more severe reactions.

 Casein allergies are most commonly found in children, but they can also affect adults.
-If you think you may have a casein allergy, it’s important to see a doctor for a diagnosis.
+If you think you may have a casein allergy, it’s important to see a doctor for testing.

 Casein Allergy Symptoms